This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 - Behind the walls.

 - At the bottom of potted plants.

+Here are some other places to hide your food.
 This might seem paranoid, but it never hurts to be prepared.
-Just don’t forget where you hid your food!
+Just don’t forget where you hide your food!

 Although you want your food stockpile out of sight, you don’t want to put it just anywhere.
 There are several places you should avoid storing your food simply because the temperature and humidity levels can’t be controlled.
 For example: